menudopaio/CirsaDesdeCero/README.md

 For creating a workflow, you need to automate the whole process of what you would do yourself: checkout the branch that contains the project, setup dotnet, install wasm tools, publish it and commit it to github pages using your personal access token.
 In my case I finally also added to the workflow the creation of the .nojekyll file and the 404 file and the routes issue, as in the video, but it's not needed to automate this.

-Since this is a static webpage with no backend, none of the information provided here in any form is going to be stored.
+Since this is a static webpage with no backend, none of the information provided here in any form is going to be stored or processed.

+### Installation

 ### Webpage flow
 From the `Home` page, you can register by either clicking on the `Register` button or by the `Join In` button.
 In the home page we also find links to some company external departments, such as other products, contact, media, or news.
 Registering is not possible, but you can use the provided username and password  to log in and check the website functionalities.